5 Sales Team Management Mistakes to Avoid

 Granted, packages and grouped services are not possible for all industries, but a frank chat with your sales team may shed light on some surprising trends.
 Are certain products or services that appear unconnected at first being used in conjunction in a clever way by clients?
 Do certain customers buy a given product after having purchased another specific product?
 Is there a way that a product or service of yours is doing double duty for a client?
 This insight may help your sales team to focus on some of these alternate uses, as well as giving marketing a heads up with some fresh ideas.

-Mistake No. 2: Too much of a focus on pre-sales or after-sales.
+Mistake No. 2: Too much focus on pre-sales

 All parts of a sales process should be handled with equal importance.
 If a customer is eagerly hand-held throughout the pre-sales process up until the actual sale, only to find themselves relatively on their own if they have an after-sales problem, they are going to feel understandably let down - cheated even.
 However, lackluster pre-sales persuades fewer people to purchase in the first place.